Sparking Inquiry with EL Education’s ELA Curriculum

 It’s built around what EL calls the “4 Ts” – compelling Topics, clear Targets, worthy Texts, and interesting Tasks.
 By tending to the Ts, teachers spark students’ interests while meeting the Common Core standards and addressing the instructional shifts.

-As a first step toward building Expeditionary Learning’s curriculum, an open resource available for free on EL’s website, EL staff first talked with teachers around the country to identify the most compelling science and social studies topics taught at various grade levels – topics such as the way animals adapt, what refugees experience, how fresh water can be protected, and civil/human rights.
+As a first step toward building Expeditionary Learning’s curriculum, EL staff first talked with teachers around the country to identify the most compelling science and social studies topics taught at various grade levels – topics such as the way animals adapt, what refugees experience, how fresh water can be protected, and civil/human rights.

 Building ELA curriculum on compelling topics not only captures students’ attention, it also deepens their knowledge.
 The more knowledge students have about a topic, the better they can comprehend text about that topic, enabling students to be successful with increasingly challenging text.